MHCPPrograms/worlds-documentation/docs/monetization/daily-reward.md

 ### Options

 The options description can be found on the official documentation [here](https://developers.meta.com/horizon-worlds/learn/documentation/code-blocks-and-gizmos/daily-rewards-asset-template#visual-and-interaction).

 This is some additional information on the most important one that you need to configure:

 #### Id
 It's the unique identifier for the current daily reward.
 If you want to have multiple ones (as detailed above), you need to differentiate each with a different ID.
 The ID is a string; it can be whatever you want, but it must be unique.

 #### Persistent Object Variable

-Once done, your daily reward is now set up properly with your world!
+It represents the place to store the data for each user.
+If you have already set up the persistent object, then paste the ID here.
+To have more explanation on how to create this variable, follow the steps [here](#setup-persistent-variable)

 #### Daily Rewards Activation

 This indicates whether the daily rewards system is active or not.
 The daily reward is activated by default.
 You need to set it to false if you want to activate it dynamically with TypeScript, as detailed in the next sections.

+### Test it!

+Once you have done every step, your daily reward is now set up properly with your world!
+It is now time to start your world and check if it works!

+## Troubleshooting

+Sometime something don't go as planned, if you daily reward don't work, here are some common issues that you can encounter:

+- "Warning : Can't get value for Store:DailyRewards.
+ID was deleted or never existed.
+Go to Systems tab in creation UI to confirm."
+  This error typically appears when you have not created your [persistent variable](#setup-persistent-variable) or set a wrong id.
+Check that the ID on the warning message is the good ID for your persistent variable, change it if needed, then restart your world.

+- The UI does not show
+  If your Daily Reward UI do not appear when you click on the UI button, double check the following:
+  - All the items has been configured (none of them are blank)
+  - The Daily Reward ID is consistent.
+If you have modified it on the main asset, you need to modify it under every button of the pool.
+  - If you use a custom trigger, verify your code with the next section.

 ## Configure a trigger